harness/developer-hub/docs/continuous-integration/use-ci/set-up-build-infrastructure/vm-build-infrastructure/set-up-an-aws-vm-build-infrastructure.md

 For information on using Kubernetes as a build farm, go to [Set up a Kubernetes cluster build infrastructure](../k8s-build-infrastructure/set-up-a-kubernetes-cluster-build-infrastructure.md).

 The following diagram illustrates an AWS build farm.
 The [Harness Delegate](/docs/platform/Delegates/delegate-concepts/delegate-overview) communicates directly with your Harness instance.
 The [VM Runner](https://docs.drone.io/runner/vm/overview/) maintains a pool of VMs for running builds.
-When the Delegate receives a build request, it forwards the request to the Runner, which runs the build on an available VM.
+When the delegate receives a build request, it forwards the request to the Runner, which runs the build on an available VM.

 ![](../static/set-up-an-aws-vm-build-infrastructure-12.png)